- Publisher: Watula Press

 The Florida Trail Guide is the most comprehensive and complete source of information you’ll find to guide you along the Florida National Scenic Trail and several major trails that connect to it, including the Ocean-to-Lake Hiking Trail, the Blackwater section of the Florida Trail, and the Eastern Continental Trail connector to Key West.

-The Florida Trail Guide is also available as a gps-based app from Google Play and Apple.
+The Florida Trail Guide is also available as a gps-based app from FarOut Guides.
 While the app is the better choice for navigating the trail, because of its map-based nature it contains less descriptive content than the book.
 Instead, it includes color photos for each waypoint along the trail.
+Versions are available for iOS, Android, and browser-based for any desktop or tablet.

 About the Book